Rosstroy

-Rosstroy (sometimes Rosstroi) was the governmental agency for construction and residential and utilities services in Russia.
+Rosstroy (sometimes Rosstroi) was the governmental agency for construction, residential and utilities services in Russia.
 It was the successor of Gosstroy, a Soviet agency.

 The full name of the authority is Federal agency of construction, housing and housing services of the Russian Federation.

 The agency was abolished by D.A.
 Medvedev's Decree (Ukase) N 724 of 12 May 2008.

 Since 2013, its responsibilities are in the hands of Ministry of Construction Industry, Housing and Utilities Sector.